civol/HDLRuby/README.md

 Then, for this program to work, the C code must be compiled to a file named `echo`.
 Please notice that, in the example, the extension is omitted, to allow the system to look for the valid file type (e.g., `.so` for a Linux shared library).

+__Note:__

+The same software file can be used for several different program constructs, however the functions it contains will be unique for the whole device.

 #### The hardware interface